-Elena Kagan represented President Obama’s second appointment to the Court, the first being Sonia Sotomayor.
+Elena Kagan constituted President Obama's second appointment to the Court, the first being Sonia Sotomayor.
 Both represent milestones for the Court, Sotomayor being the first Hispanic and Kagan marking the first time three women will sit on the Court at the same time.
 Neither, however, fundamentally changes the underlying philosophical structure of Court.
 The most critical appointment this decade was President Bush's replacement of Justice O'Connor with Samuel Alito, a solid conservative supplanting the pivotal Sandra O'Connor, insuring more frequent conservative outcomes in 5-4 decisions.
-The middle position relinquished by O'Connor passed to Anthony Kennedy, who joins with the conservative bloc of Roberts, Scalia, Thomas, and Alito more often than not—9 out of 12 occasions in 2009-10 in which a 5-4 vote divided the conservative bloc from the more liberal bloc of Stevens, Ginsburg, Breyer, and Sotomayor.
-In the 2010 term, Kennedy was 10 of 14, and in the 2011 term 8 of 14 (with Kagan replacing Stevens in the liberal bloc).
-Those 14 5-4 decisions constituted one-third of the Court's nonunanimous decisions for the term.
+The middle position relinquished by O'Connor passed to Anthony Kennedy, who joins with the usual conservative bloc of Roberts, Scalia, Thomas, and Alito more often than not—9 out of 12 occasions in 2009-10 in which a 5-4 vote divided the conservative bloc from the more liberal bloc of Stevens, Ginsburg, Breyer, and Sotomayor.
+In the 2010 term, Kennedy was 10 of 14, in 2011 8 of 14 (with Kagan replacing Stevens in the liberal bloc), in 2012 12 of 18, and in 2013 5 of 8.

 What has eluded the Republicans since the presidency of Richard Nixon, however, is the creation of a solid conservative majority on the Court, despite having had thirteen appointments to the Court in that time compared to only four for Democratic presidents.
 The Republican opportunity has passed for the moment, though Democratic control of the presidency and the Senate has only afforded the Democrats an opportunity to partly refresh an aging liberal bloc on the Court.
 Should the Democrats have an opportunity to replace any from the conservative bloc, including Anthony Kennedy, then the pendulum of Court decisions may begin to move back towards a more politically liberal perspective on certain constitutional and legislative issues.